: Welcome guest :

 s whose properties can be inherited downward in the class hierarchy via the

 of relations.
-There are three kinds of
+There are two kinds of

 s both denote sets of ordered n-tuples.
 The difference between these two